ComputationalCryoEM/ASPIRE-Python/README.md

 For end-users
 -------------

 ASPIRE is a pip-installable package that works on Linux/Mac/Windows, and requires Python 3.6.
-The simplest option is to use Anaconda 64-bit for your platform with a minimum of Python 3.6 and pip, and then use `pip` to install `aspire` in that environment.
+The simplest option is to use Anaconda 64-bit for your platform with a minimum of Python 3.6 and `pip`, and then use `pip` to install `aspire` in that environment.

 ```
 conda create -n aspire_env python=3.6 pip